enketo/enketo-express/README.md

 4. Clone this repository
 5. Clone git submodules with `git submodule update --init --recursive`
 6. Install dependencies with `npm install` and `bower install` from the project root
-7. Create a configuration file config/config.json to override values in the [default config](./config/default-config.json) with `cp config/default-config.json config/config.json`
+7. Create config/config.json to override values in the [default config](./config/default-config.json).
+Start with `cp config/default-config.json config/config.json`
 8. Build with `grunt` from the project root

 ### How to install as a local VirtualBox VM - the easy way

 1. Install [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. Clone this repository
 3. Run `vagrant up` from the enketo-express folder and wait until it completes \*